GriceTurrble/discord-bot-template/docs/index.md

 [Use this template :material-github:](https://github.com/new?template_name=discord-bot-template&template_owner=GriceTurrble){ .md-button .md-button--primary }

-A simple template for a [Discord] bot using [discord.py].
+A simple template for a [Discord] bot using [discord.py], providing the essential tooling and basic building blocks for writing your own custom Discord bot in minutes, with minimal bells and whistles attached.

-All you need to get started is:
+The template includes two "hello world"-style commands as a demonstration.
+Use these as a basis for adding new commands for your own special bot.

+Further, the documentation (that you are reading right now!) serves as a guide for newcomers to understand all the inner workings of a Discord bot, some best-practice patterns to follow, and links to pertinent documentation on discord.py itself.

+:material-robot: Happy botting!

+## Running the demo bot

+To start the demo bot:

 1. Clone [the template repo](https://github.com/GriceTurrble/discord-bot-template);
-2. Follow the [setup instructions](getting_started.md), adding your own Discord bot token and guild/server ID; and
+2. Follow the [setup instructions](getting_started.md), adding your own Discord bot token and Guild/Server ID; and
-3. Start the bot!
+3. Start the bot with `uv run thebot` (or `just up` as an alias).

 When running and installed in your server, you get a simple bot that can respond to